Karl Collins

-Karl Collins is an English actor.
+Karl Collins is a British actor.
 He is known for his television roles as Danny Glaze in The Bill, Louis Loveday in Hollyoaks, and Shaun Temple in Doctor Who.
+He played Noah in the Apple TV series Trying, Lennox in the BBC Series Champion, and also Jack Whiteley in Magpie Murders.

 Early life and career

 Collins was born in Nottingham, and grew up on the Clifton housing estate.
 As a child, he was a member of the Central Junior Television Workshop, and appeared in the programmes Dramarama and Your Mother Wouldn't Like It.

 He played a car thief called 'Craven' in EastEnders in the early 90s, stealing a car from Frank Butcher's car lot.